The Lhotse Challenge

-We are now partnering with Higher Ground to raise $27,940 which represents the height of Lhotse which is the 4th highest mountain in the world.
+We are now partnering with Higher Ground to raise $56,972 which represents the combined height of Mt.
+Everest and of Lhotse which is the 4th highest mountain in the world.
 Mark will be attempting Lhotse within 24 hours of summiting Mt Everest.

 Higher Ground uses the principles of therapeutic recreation in a completely inclusive way.
 HG has certified therapeutic recreation specialists on staff that have masses of specialized training and experience with a variety of conditions including epilepsy.

 Please click this link to help Emilia overcome her EVEREST.

 100% of the proceeds go to the Higher Ground.